6th Grade Science Owl Pellet Dissection Lab:

 The seventh grade Science students were learning about the eye and the process of vision as part of a unit about body systems.
 After learning about the structure and function of the eye, the students had an opportunity to dissect a real cow’s eye!
 Each pair of students was able to cut apart an eye and identify the structures within.
 Our “scientists” successfully took the knowledge they gained during class and applied it to the dissection.
 It was amazing to discover that the cow’s eye is exactly the same as the human eye except for one structure–that structure is the tapetum lucidium!

 7th Grade Social Studies Old Sturbridge Village, Massachusetts:

 The 7th grade Social Studies curriculum focuses on early America.
 In order to experience life in the years, 1790 to 1840, 7th graders visited a rural town in New England.
 They engaged in various activities as they did during colonial America; some of these activities included woodworking, decorative arts, cooking, textile production, leisure pastimes and other fun activities.
 It was a great way of making Social Studies comes alive!

-The eighth grade is currently covering the “Energy Unit"
+8th Grade Science The eight grades is currently covering the “Energy Unit” Objectives:

-how carbon dioxide affects bromothymol blue when added to the indicator
+- Demonstrate how carbon dioxide affects Bromothymol blue when added to the indicator solutions.

 As a school that places a strong emphasis on Mathematics, our students are encouraged to experience mathematics through hands-on activities.
 In this particular lesson, students were learning how to find the volume of cylinders and rectangular prisms.
 After a series of experiments, students were able to derive the formulas for both shapes and apply this knowledge to a series of other problems.